skip to main content

 Guidelines

-Adhere to these Texas A&M University standards to create consistent, impactful communications for the Institute of Biosciences and Technology.
+Adhere to these Texas A&M University standards to create consistent, impactful communications.
 Tailored for biosciences and technology contexts, these guidelines help amplify your research and outreach authentically and inspiringly.

 The Texas A&M University voice is authentic, approachable, and inspiring, designed to build emotional connections.
 Use deliberate wording to convey relevance and meaning in all communications (Texas A&M University Marketing & Communications, n.d.-a).